Philadelphia Child Pornography Attorney

 Child pornography prosecutions are frequently supported by evidence obtained through a search and seizure by police or other law enforcement agencies.
 Unless searches for evidence are conducted in accordance with state and federal laws and the Fourth Amendment to the U.S. Constitution, our savvy and resourceful Philadelphia criminal defense attorneys can challenge the use of the evidence by prosecutors.
-In today’s world, child pornography is alleged to be transmitted through the internet onto computers or mobile devices.
-The Law Office of Michael T. van der Veen engage the country’s foremost forensic computer scientists to prove that there was either no intent to possess child pornography, or that the child pornography was never received by the individual being charged with the crimes of possession, distribution or creation of child pornography.
+In today’s world, child pornography is alleged to be transmitted through the internet onto computers or mobile devices. van der Veen, Hartshorn, and Levin engage the country’s foremost forensic computer scientists to prove that there was either no intent to possess child pornography, or that the child pornography was never received by the individual being charged with the crimes of possession, distribution or creation of child pornography.

 Contact premier Philadelphia criminal defense attorneys now if you are facing child pornography charges

 When your future is at stake and you are facing state or federal child pornography charges, don’t settle for inferior legal representation.
-Our Philadelphia Child Pornography Defense attorneys are top-notch andour presence dominates the courtroom.
-Trust your future and your freedom to an experienced criminal defense attorney from the Law Offices of Michael T. van der Veen.
+Our Philadelphia Child Pornography Defense attorneys are top-notch and our presence dominates the courtroom.
+Trust your future and your freedom to an experienced criminal defense attorney from van der Veen, Hartshorn, and Levin.
 Contact us today for a free initial consultation by calling 215-515-6892, or you can use our convenient contact form on our website.